cyberark/conjur/design/proposals/variable_schema_validation.md

 - We leverage a standard way to enforce the content of the variable, with a well known JSON schema.
 - Tightly coupled values, such as username and password, are updated together in a single transaction.
 This will prevent momentary inconsistency in which each value was updated independently, one after the other.
-- The user will not have to look in the documentation or to understand the required variables, their structure or allow input.
+- The user will not have to look in the documentation or to understand the required variables, their structure or allowed input.
 Conjur will provide this feedback when an update attempt is made.
 - The feature does not require changes in the database schma, only in new built-in content.
 - The returned variable is in a JSON structure, same as the rest of our APIs responses.